AngenZheng/DistBFS/README.md

 DistBFS
 =======

+Please checkout the devel branch, which is an optimized version of the master branch, if you are interested in the code.

 MPI Implementation of Level-Synchronous Breath First Search[1].

 The algorithm maintains two queues: FS and NS.
 FS contains vertices that are active in the current superstep, while NS includes vertices that will be active in the next superstep.
 Since each rank only has a portion of the entire graph, while you are traversing through the neighbours of vertices in FS, you need to check if it is a remote one.